harishkrishnan24/harishkrishnan24/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💻&nbsp; I am a Software Engineer with more than four years of experience.
+💻&nbsp; I am a Software Engineer with more than four years of experience.<br>
 📚&nbsp; Never stop learning!
-(Motto)
+(Motto)<br>
-😎&nbsp; Always learning new things
+😎&nbsp; Always learning new things<br>
-🧱&nbsp; Trying to improve the craftsmanship in the Art of Software Development
+🧱&nbsp; Trying to improve the craftsmanship in the Art of Software Development<br>

 <img alt="Coder" src="https://media.giphy.com/media/LmNwrBhejkK9EFP504/giphy.gif" width="200" align="right"/>